 Cumberland Presbyterian Resources is the resource distribution agency for the Cumberland Presbyterian Church.
 It is lodged under the Ministry Council and functions as a part of the ongoing ministry of the Discipleship Ministry Team.
 CPR makes available to individual Cumberland Presbyterians, judicatories, and other interested parties uniquely Cumberland Presbyterian materials.
 An active customer base of over 2,000 clients mostly from the Cumberland Presbyterian family but also representing a variety of other churches and individuals is maintained.
 The resources distributed include books and other publications by, for, or about Cumberland Presbyterians.
 In addition, CPR sells a variety of church record keeping supplies that are unique to the Cumberland Presbyterian Church or that would be difficult for Cumberland Presbyterians to otherwise acquire.
 Consultant services are also provided to help congregations and individuals with acquisition of resources not available through CPR.
-Assistance is also available to help potential Cumberland Presbyterian authors to explore publication possibilities.
-Matthew Gore serves as the manager of Cumberland Presbyterian Resources.
+Assistance is also available to help potential Cumberland Presbyterian Resources.